Amino Acids and Kidney Disease

 Thus, essential amino acid consumption stimulates muscle protein synthesis while lessening the burden on the kidney to excrete urea and ammonia.
 The devastating effect of the combination of anabolic resistance and reduced protein intake can be overcome with essential amino acids.

 The relationships between muscle protein and amino acid metabolism, urea production in the liver, and urea excretion by the kidney are shown in in the figures below.
 (Ammonia is not shown because it contributes much less than urea to the flux of nitrogen in the body.)

-Since kidney disease necessitates a reduction in protein intake to minimize the burden of ammonia and urea on the kidneys, supplemental essential amino acids are even more important in kidney disease that in other catabolic states.
-The dosage of essential amino acids should therefore be greater than in other circumstances.
+Since kidney disease necessitates a reduction in protein intake to minimize the burden of ammonia and urea on the kidneys, supplemental essential amino acids are even more important in kidney disease than in other catabolic states.
+The dosage should therefore be greater than in other circumstances to maintain a healthy nutritional status, and the supplement must contain all the essential amino acids and not just the branched-chain amino acids.
 Two 15-gram doses per day of essential amino acids are reasonable.

 A noteworthy Johns Hopkins study published in the journal Kidney International confirmed the unique influence amino acids have on kidney disease, specifically on serum albumin levels.
 Your liver makes the protein albumin to help keep fluid in your bloodstream from leaking into other tissues.

 Of the 47 patients studied, 29 were on hemodialysis and 18 were on peritoneal dialysis.
 On hemodialysis the waste is filtered directly from the blood, and on peritoneal dialysis toxins are removed through a soft tube in the abdominal wall that is replaced several times a day.